-According to its medical definition, anxiety is a state consisting of psychological and physical symptoms of anxiety vary according to the nature and magnitude of the perceived threat, and from one person to another.
+The psychological and physical symptoms of anxiety vary according to the nature and magnitude of the perceived threat, and from one person to another.

 Managing your anxiety

 When anxiety comes, accept it.
 Do not try to escape from it, but simply wait for it to pass.
 Easier said than done, of course, but it is important that you should try.

 - Breathe in through your nose and hold the air in for several seconds.

 A second strategy that is often used together with deep breathing involves relaxation exercises:

-—Lying on your back, tighten the muscles in your toes for 10 seconds and then relax them completely.
+Lying on your back, tighten the muscles in your toes for 10 seconds and then relax them completely.

 - Do the same for your feet, ankles, and calves, gradually working your way up your body until you reach your head and neck.